meggrooms/UFOs/README.md

 The data can be cleaned up for consistency.
 The search results above have time marked in several ways, including "6 minutes", "15 min.", and "noticed from dusk to dawn". <BR>

 The addition of a clear filter button would make searching much easier and more user-friendly.
-At the moment a filed must be deleted in order to clear it, a clear filter button would look nice and make navigation far more
+At the moment a filter must be deleted in order to clear it, a clear filter button would look nice and make navigation far more